 In 1977, we launched a television production unit to provide daily Legislative coverage, and 18 months later, KTOO-TV signed on the air as a fledgling PBS station on October 1, 1978.
 By 1983, the TV station was broadcasting on low-power translators through Southeast Alaska.

 Today, KTOO provides a variety of public services throughout Alaska.
-In addition to providing the Alaska Public Television program service to Southeast Alaska, KTOO-TV operates a full-time cable and satellite television channel, 360 North, which beams live C-Span style legislative coverage throughout the state (Gavel to Gavel Alaska).
+In addition to providing the Alaska Public Media program service to Southeast Alaska, KTOO-TV operates a full-time cable and satellite television channel, 360 North, which beams live C-Span style legislative coverage throughout the state (Gavel to Gavel Alaska).
 The channel expanded in 2007 to provide a wide variety of Alaska programming on a year-round basis.
 KTOO Productions assists a range of government, agency and non-profit clients with audio and video production and program distribution services.
 The web sites www.ktoo.org and www.360North.org deliver KTOO’s content to an expanding on-line audience throughout Alaska and the lower 48.

 KTOO also owns and operates three public radio stations.
 KTOO News offers a diverse range of news and music programs and is the most-listened to radio station in the Juneau radio market.
 KRNN provides a broad mix of music and arts programming, while KXLL offers music and public service targeted at a younger audience.

 Through unique partnerships with our sister stations, we collaborate to extend and support public broadcasting throughout the state.
 CoastAlaska, an independent but closely related non-profit association, provides engineering, fund raising and administrative support to radio stations throughout Southeast Alaska.